 If an authorized sender signs for the payer, the payer is still responsible for filing, when due, a correct and complete Form W-3 and related Forms W-2, and is subject to any penalties that result from not complying with these requirements.
-Be sure that the payer's name and employer identification number (EIN) on Forms W-2 and W-3 are the same as those used on the Form 941, Employer's Quarterly Federal Tax Return, Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form CT-1, Employer's Annual Railroad Retirement Tax Return, or Schedule H (Form 1040) filed by or for the payer.
+Be sure that the payer's name and employer identification number (EIN) on Forms W-2 and W-3 are the same as those used on the Form 941, Employer's QUARTERLY Federal Tax Return; Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; Form 944, Employer's ANNUAL Federal Tax Return; Form CT-1, Employer's Annual Railroad Retirement Tax Return; or Schedule H (Form 1040) filed by or for the payer.

 When to file.
-File Copy A of Form W-2 with the entire page of Form W-3 (or reports filed on magnetic diskette) by February 28, 2006.
-However, if you file electronically (not by magnetic diskette), the due date is March 31, 2006.
+File Copy A of Form W-2 with the entire page of Form W-3 by March 2, 2009.
+However, if you file electronically, the due date is March 31, 2009.
 You may owe a penalty for each Form W-2 that you file late.
-See Penalties on page 7.
+See Penalties on page 8.
 If you terminate your business, see Terminating a business on page 7.